r4victor/tenthousandmeters/content/blog/python_bts_13.md

 mutex.unlock()
 ```

 Note that the awaiting thread should check the condition in a loop because it's [not guaranteed](https://stackoverflow.com/questions/7766057/why-do-you-need-a-while-loop-while-waiting-for-a-condition-variable) to be true after the notification.
-The mutex ensures that the awaiting thread doesn't miss how the condition goes from false to true.
+The mutex ensures that the awaiting thread doesn't miss the condition going from false to true.

-CPython uses conditional variables to notify GIL-awaiting threads that the GIL has been released (`gil->cond`) and to notify the GIL-holding thread that other thread took the GIL (`gil->switch_cond`).
+The `take_gil()` and `drop_gil()` functions use the `gil->cond` conditional variable to notify GIL-awaiting threads that the GIL has been released and `gil->switch_cond` to notify the GIL-holding thread that other thread took the GIL.
 These conditional variables are protected by two mutexes: `gil->mutex` and `gil->switch_mutex`.

-Don't worry if you don't understand the meaning of it all yet.
-It will become clear after you see what `take_gil()` and `drop_gil()` do.
-Here's the steps of `take_gil()`:
+Here's the steps of [`take_gil()`](https://github.com/python/cpython/blob/5d28bb699a305135a220a97ac52e90d9344a3004/Python/ceval_gil.h#L211) :

 1. Lock the GIL mutex: `pthread_mutex_lock(&gil->mutex)`.
 2. See if `gil->locked`.
 If it's not, go to step 4.